Wayne Webb: Additional career information

 Webb bought Rainbow Lanes in Columbus, Ohio in 2010, which was subsequently renamed Wayne Webb's Columbus Bowl, and for several years ran a karaoke business on the side.
 Wayne Webb's Columbus Bowl hosted the 2016 Barbasol PBA Players Championship.
 (Sponsor Barbasol is owned by Perio Inc., based in nearby Dublin, Ohio.)
 In August 2016, the PBA and Barbasol announced they had reached a partnership agreement to return the PBA Players Championship to Wayne Webb's Columbus Bowl for the next two seasons (2017 and 2018).
 Webb participated in the 2017 Players Championship and finished 72nd out of 113 entrants, missing the match play cut.
 The Players Championship also returned to Wayne Webb's Columbus Bowl for the 2019 and 2020 PBA Tour seasons.
+It also hosted the inaugural PBA60 World Series of Bowling in 2025, where the Wayne Webb Classic is conducted on the eponymous oil pattern.